jss367/jss367.github.io/_posts/2018-07-08-kangaroos-and-wallabies-i-preparing-the-data.md

 I've noticed that the metadata can be inconsistent and the date we're looking for isn't in every image.
 We'll have to find and remove the images without the date.

-## Cleaning out Bad Data
+## Removing Bad Data

-We saw above that some of the files don't have all the required information.
+Some of the files don't have all the required information.
 We'll have to remove those.
-It is also a good practice to look through the dataset to ensure that the images are correctly labeled.
-I hand labeled this dataset, and gone through a few rounds of error correction so I believe it is accurate.

 ```python